🧩 1. What is the difference between try-catch and try-finally blocks in .NET?

 To see if you apply observability and traceability in production code.

 I use structured logging with tools like Serilog, NLog, or Application Insights.
 I log exception type, message, stack trace, correlation ID, and relevant context.
-I avoid logging sensitive info and use log levels (Error
+I avoid logging sensitive info and use log levels (Error, Critical, Warning) appropriately.

 To confirm understanding of exception handling in asynchronous flows.